Best lawn mower brands Bosch lawn mowers

 Which? members can log in to see the headline results of all the Bosch lawn mowers we’ve rigorously tested since January 2010 – including how many of its latest models are Best Buys.

 In the table below we reveal the brand’s overall pros and cons to help you decide if Bosch is the brand for you, and we deliver our expert verdict on whether we think it's a brand worth buying.
-If you’re not a member, you can try Which? for £1 for instant access to this information and all our reviews.
+If you’re not a member, you can take a trial of Which? for £1 for instant access to this information and all our reviews.

 How much do Bosch lawn mowers cost?